wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 2.7.6 - 2026-03-19 =
+* fixed phone validation script with new prefix not working
+* fixed bug with conditional slots and group event
+* fixed timezone and conditional slots issue

 = 2.7.5 - 2026-01-18 =
 * fix timezone issue (thanks to [lukesUbuntu](https://github.com/lukesUbuntu/wappointment/commits?author=lukesUbuntu))